o

 Please don’t worry if you can’t think straight when you’re high on magic mushrooms.
 Don’t worry if you can’t recall certain details about your life, or if you can’t remember why you are there or what you’re meant to be doing.
 Don’t worry if your mind is scrambled and you can’t follow a line of reasoning further than a couple of steps before you forget what it was you were thinking about.
 Don’t worry if you can’t work it out, or if you can’t work anything out.
 Don’t worry if nothing seems to make sense.

 You’re tripping.
-You’re fucked.
 The normal functioning of your mind is impaired.
 Certain parts of your brain have been temporarily knocked out, are under a kind of neuronal anaesthetic.
 Your left hemisphere in particular, as well as your default mode network, are in suspended animation.
-This is not the time to talk to your boss about this year’s performance figures and the possibility of promotion.

 Please don’t worry about it!
 It’s completely normal.
 You are in a temporary altered state of consciousness.
 It will pass.
 Your logical, rational faculties will return.
 You’re not going mad.
 You’re on drugs, remember?